All Episodes

 That report, that caused an initial bump.

-The race to 11,000 was on.
+The race to $11,000 was on.

-Uh the other factor is new investment money from 401k and pension funds have contributed to the market's gains in the new year.
+The other factor is new investment money from 401k and pension funds have contributed to the market's gains in the new year.

-And Art Hogan said we probably can hold on to this 11,000.
+And Art Hogan said, we probably can hold on to this $11,000.

-This is a meaning the 2006 rally.
+This is meaning the 2006 rally.

-What you'll hear the uh media will go get economic experts to point out how the Dow Jones industrial average has no correlation to the economy in general.
+What you'll hear next, maybe starting today, since these Alito hearings are bombing for the Democrats so badly, what you'll hear, the media will go get economic experts to point out how the Dow Jones Industrial Average has no correlation to the economy in general.

-There's no relationship how the Dow is doing, how the stock market is doing, how the overall uh economy is doing.
+There's no relationship how the Dow is doing, how the stock market is doing, how the overall economy is doing.

 That may have been true years ago.